bloomingchad/s2-series2-math-/s3/dsa/series1/mod2.md

 2.  **Get Element:** `item = QueueArray[FRONT]`.
 3.  **Increment FRONT:** `FRONT = FRONT + 1`.
 4. Return `item`.

+#### Applications of Queues
+*   **Operating Systems:** Used for job scheduling (e.g., CPU scheduling, disk scheduling).
+Processes waiting for a resource are kept in a queue.
+*   **Printers:** Print jobs are added to a print queue in the order they are received.
+*   **Networking:** Data packets are often managed in queues in routers and switches to handle network congestion.
+*   **Breadth-First Search (BFS):** The BFS algorithm for traversing graphs and trees uses a queue.
+*   **Call Centers:** Phone systems use queues to hold calls for the next available service representative.

+---

 ### 3. Circular Queue